sylvainjule/kirby-autofocus/README.md

 ## Installation

+> If you are looking to use this plugin with Kirby 2, please switch to the `kirby-2` branch.

 First, you must install the [Focus plugin](https://github.com/flokosiol/kirby-focus).

 > Note : the plugin would still work without it, but apart from adding the focus point to the .txt file, you wouldn't be able to preview / override / use it with the Focus methods.